 However, you must remember that these changes are often temporary, and they will likely revert to their old self as the rehabilitation sessions progress.
 To ease this process, seek help from support groups or the palliative care team.
 It is also advisable for caregivers to take time off to take care of your physical and psychological needs whenever you require.

 Caring for a stroke patient can be extremely demanding, especially if the primary caregiver is a family member who has a full-time job.
-Remember, you can improve your loved one’s quality of life by adding appropriate ‘equipment and tools’ to the house.
-It is useful to tap into professional help, such as getting respite care, a professional caregiver, or palliative care specialist for stroke to ease your burden.
-The professionals will be able to provide physical and psychological support for the patients, which relieves the pressure off you.
+Remember, you can improve your loved one’s quality of life as well as your own by adding appropriate ‘equipment and tools’ to the house.
+It is useful to tap into professional help, such as getting respite care, hiring a professional caregiver, calling on nursing care service or palliative care specialist for stroke to ease your burden.
+The professionals will be able to provide the necessary physical and psychological support to your loved one, which will relieve the pressure off you.